PDob02/School_District_Analysis/README.md

 ###### How is the district summary affected?

 The district summary was not significantly affected by the removal of 461 student's scores.
-There are different numbers in the charter row but they are only slightly changed.
+There are different numbers in the charter row but they are only slightly changed.This is because the average calculation was spread out amongst a large student base.
+This was a small around ~1% adjustment that had to be made.
 Average Math Score Charter
 ![This is an image](https://github.com/PDob02/School_District_Analysis/blob/main/Resources/Charter%20School%20Analysis%20Before.png)
 ![This is an image](https://github.com/PDob02/School_District_Analysis/blob/main/Resources/Charter%20School%20Analysis%20After.png)